kj-intbio/ssnet/README.md

 Ssnet takes a BioGRID file of functional interaction data for a species and produces a probabilitistic functional integrated network using the method of:

-Integration of probabilistic functional integrated networks from a single database source. (biorxiv HERE)
+Integration of probabilistic functional networks without an external Gold Standard. (biorxiv HERE)

 Usage: ``` java -jar "ssnet.jar" inputfile d-value taxid htp_threshold ```